z8137/z8137.github.io/_posts/2016-02-12-your-mom-dot-com.md

 ---
 layout: post
-title: More fake news about Donald Trump
+title: Your mom is my dot com
-category: Trump
+category: General Gibberish
-author: Obama
+author: Yourmom.com
 ---
 You'll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but